 Because mangoes contain a wide, flat pit in the center, you'll need a plan of attack to slice it open.
-You'll notice that the mango is not round; it has two wide sides (called "cheeks"), and two narrow sides.
-Start by removing the juicy cheeks: Using a large chef's knife, cut the mango in half through the stem end until you hit the pit, then follow the curve of the pit to remove the two wide sides.
-Trim the remaining fruit from the narrow sides, and discard the pit after greedily sucking down any fruit scraps left attached to the pit.
+You'll notice that the mango is not round; it has two wide, flat sides (called "cheeks"), and two narrow sides.
+Start by removing the juicy cheeks: Using a large chef's knife, cut the mango in half through the stem end until you hit the pit, then follow the curve of the pit to remove the thick sides.
+Trim the remaining fruit from the narrow sides, and discard the pit after greedily sucking down any fruit scraps left attached to the pit (don't forget your napkin!).
 Next, take the cheeks and gently cut the fruit into squares like you would an avocado, then invert the cheek and use your knife to detach the cubes from the skin.

-About those skins: mango skins can contain urushiol, the same chemical in poison ivy or poison oak, and should be avoided by people who are particularly sensitive to these plants (look up “mango itch”).
+About those skins: mango skins can contain urushiol, the same chemical in poison ivy or poison oak, and should be avoided by people who are particularly sensitive to these plants (look up “mango itch” — it's a thing).
 While some smoothie recipes or pickled mangoes may use the skin, the bulk of the recipes you find — from classic mango lassis to tropical salsas — call for the skin to be removed.

 When buying grapes, be sure the fruit is firm, with no soft spots or signs of shriveling.
 Remember, the smaller the grape, the more flavorful it is.
 And what about that gray film you often see on the outside of grapes?
 It's called the bloom, and is actually a good thing.
 It's not a pesticide; it's a naturally occurring substance that helps protect the grape and keeps it fresh.
 And it's fine to eat!
 Grapes should be stored unwashed in the refrigerator for maximum life, then washed in cool water just before eating.

-Alternately, many people enjoy freezing grapes for cool, sweet treat.
-To freeze, spread the grapes in a single layer on a pan and freeze for about an hour; now you can tuck the grapes into a plastic freezer bag where they'll stay good for up to two weeks.
-Snacking aside, grapes are great for jam-making due to their high pectin content, while pickled grapes are a fantastic companion to blue cheese.
+Many people also enjoy freezing grapes for cool, sweet treat.
+To freeze, spread the grapes in a single layer on a pan and freeze for about an hour; then tuck the grapes into a plastic freezer bag, where they'll stay good for up to two weeks.
+Grapes are also great for jam-making due to their high pectin content, while pickled grapes make a fantastic (and unusual) companion to blue cheese.
 Used in dips, salsas, or chicken salad, grapes add an unexpected burst of flavor and sweetness to savory dishes.
 Try one of the recipes below to help you make creative use of fresh grapes this season.